Benjamin Franklin Allen (1829 - 1914)

 Allen’s Arrival in Fort Des Moines

-As a 19-year-old who was new to the settlement of Des Moines, Allen would become instrumental in the development of the city.
+As a 19 year old who was new to the settlement of Des Moines, Allen became instrumental in the development of the city.
 Allen quickly established himself as a merchant and began widening his business interests.
-He started a steam sawmill near town and also opened a general store at the corner of Second and Vine streets.
+He started a steam sawmill near town and also opened a general store at the corner of Second and Vine Streets.

 Allen’s Venture into Banking and Real Estate